-In connection with the KfW IPEX-Bank Facility, the Company will provide a cost overrun facility (the "COF") to NCI for up to \$26.4 million, which may be drawn only once all other existing sources of funding have been utilized and if construction costs at the Underground Project exceed the current estimate.
-The COF will be made available from the date of closing of the KfW IPEX-Bank Facility until the completion of the construction of the Underground Project.
-The COF will be partially funded through \$15 million from the net proceeds of the Equity Offering, with the remainder to be backstopped by the Equity Standby Facility.
-In addition, as a condition to closing of the KfW IPEX-Bank Facility, KfW IPEX-Bank requires a corporate guarantee from Pala in respect of the COF amount (after reduction by the amounts funded from the proceeds of the Equity Offering) (the "Guaranteed Amount") and a pledge of certain of Pala's assets for the period until completion of the construction of the Underground Project.
-The Company will compensate Pala for its commitments under the corporate guarantee and pledge arrangement at a rate of 5% per annum of the remaining Guaranteed Amount.
+In connection with the KfW IPEX-Bank Facility, the Company provided the COF to NCI for up to \$26.4 million, which may be drawn only once all other existing sources of funding have been utilized and if construction costs at the Underground Project exceed the current estimate.
+The COF was made available from the date of closing of the KfW IPEX-Bank Facility and will be available until the completion of the construction of the Underground Project.
+The COF was partially funded through \$15 million from the net proceeds of the Equity Offering, with the remainder to be backstopped by the Equity Standby Facility.

+In addition, as a condition to closing of the KfW IPEX-Bank Facility, KfW IPEX-Bank required a corporate guarantee from Pala in respect of the COF amount (after reduction by the amounts funded from the proceeds of the Equity Offering) (the "Guaranteed Amount") and a pledge of certain of Pala's assets for the period until completion of the construction of the Underground Project.
+The Company has agreed to compensate Pala for its commitments under the corporate guarantee and pledge arrangement at a rate of 5% per annum of the remaining Guaranteed Amount.